The Payables page provides the interface to review, and potentially adjust, payments to associates.

 For example: They may have been under review before, and compliance determined they were not eligible for payment.

 A manual payment adjustment (positive or negative) can be issued to an associate using the Adjustment tool.

-Previously adjustments were supported on the same page as overrides.
-They are now located on the Payables page.
 Adjustments are one-off money-based modifications and can be negative or positive.
 Adjustments are not tied to commission periods, but to commission check payouts.

 Unlike Overrides, which modify the rules around a commissions calculation for the selected period, adjustments will simply add another cash payout to the user’s paycheck.

 Under Reason, you can locate an associate under their Reason status or by using the search bar and the Period Selector.

 Once located you can see the Commission Profile with the amount to be paid and any previous adjustments made.